michaelnordmeyer/agate/CONTRIBUTING.md

 [commit-messages]: https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html

+cargo install rustfmt-nightly
+cargo install clippy

 ## Release Process

 (This is only relevant if you are a maintainer.)

 1. Bump the version number appropriately.
 (Update `Cargo.lock` too!)
 1. Run `cargo package` to make sure everything compiles correctly.
 1. Update the changelog with the new version ranges.
-1. Update agate's homepage (`content/index.gmi`) with changes to the README and CHANGELOG
+1. Update agate's homepage (`content/index.gmi`) with changes to the `README` and `CHANGELOG`
-1. Add a git tag for the version, e.g. with `git tag v2.4.1`.
+1. Add a git tag for the version, e.g. with `git tag v1.2.3`.
 1. Push the changelog commit and tag to the repository.
     Upon detecting the push of a tag beginning with "v", CI should start building the prebuilt binaries.
     These binaries will be uploaded to a new draft GitHub release with the same name as the version tag.
 (You need push access to see it).